 While this may seem like a long list, it’s good to keep in mind every possible expense you may encounter each season.
 This will help keep your program ready for any unexpected costs and allow you to set aside a budget for these fees in advance which may help to save your program in the long run.

-Following the creation of your list of possible expenses, the next step would be to transfer all of these expenses over to spreadsheet that is easily accessible and transferable online.
+After you build your list of possible expenses, the next step would be to transfer all of the expenses over to spreadsheet that is easily accessible and transferable online.
 This will not only help you stay organized while creating and managing your budget, but it will allow you to easily keep track of your finances each season and easily be able to hand it off if you find that your program changes board members in the following years.

-- Club Website, Registration, and Communication Fees - $180-350 per year - A website can be a very essential part of your program, from running online registration, to communicating with parents, to being able to promote your program online, building out a website is a must for any serious wrestling programs this year.
+A website can be a very essential part of your program, from running online registration, to communicating with parents, to being able to promote your program online, building out a website is a must for any club with 25 or more wrestlers.

-- Facility Rental Costs – Varies – Depending on how large of a facility you need, the costs here can really vary.
-One way you can try to get a facility for cheap or even free, is to partner with schools in your local area.
+Depending on how large of a facility you need, the costs here can really vary.
+One way you can try to get a facility for cheap or even free is to partner with schools in your local area.
 You can offer them a portion of the revenue from ticket sales and concessions when you host meets as a bartering chip!

 When it comes to generating income from your program, there are a few things you can do.
 In this section, we’ll discuss a few ways you can help generate more income from your program!

-- Asking Parents for Donations – Lastly, asking parents for donations can be a great way to pad your budget a bit every season.
+Lastly, asking community members or parents for donations can be a great way to pad the budget a bit every season.
 If some of your wrestlers’ parents are passionate wrestling fans, they’d likely be more than willing to shell out a few extra dollars to help support your program.
 One way you can easily ask parents for donations is by adding an option at the bottom of your newly created registration program.
 This way, you can ask parents for donations without pushing it on them!

 While financing a wrestling program can be tough, we hope we’ve helped you discover that it’s very manageable if you stay organized and budget properly.